 Congratulations, you have installed Google Chrome on your CentOS 9 Stream operating system.

 To update Google Chrome, run the DNF update command in your terminal:

 sudo dnf update

 If one is available, use the upgrade option:

 sudo dnf upgrade

-The new and better way would be to update all your system packages using the following command.
+The new and better way to update all your system packages is using the following command.

 sudo dnf upgrade --refresh